How to become an accountant

 What is an accountant?

-Accounting is interpreting and evaluating financial information.
+Accounting is interpreting and evaluating financial information rather than just gathering the information, like a bookkeeper.
 An accountant reports on this data to help businesses and people better understand their finances and make more informed strategic decisions.
+This information allows business owners and investors see how a company is doing over a certain period of time.

 Accountants basically manage money.
 They deal with areas such as financial reporting, budgeting, pay, purchasing, procurement and tax.
 In some companies, they may also audit financial figures.